About This Directory

 January 10, 2006

 How many people can say he or she wrote the greatest work of literary art published anywhere in the world during the first decade of the 21st Century?
 One.
 Me.
 Ha!
-Go read it and see.
+How many can say he made the best audio book ever made anywhere in the known universe?
+One.
+Me.
+Go listen to it and see.
+It's free.

 Now I'm finishing up one of the few worthwhile novels that's gonna be published anywhere in the world during the second decade of the 21st Century.
 Here's a sneak peek.